Willamette Zone Fishing

 ODFW is conducting a survey to determine Mountain Quail locations east of the Cascade Mountains in Oregon.
 Please report and observations, including the date, specific location, county of observation, and number of quail to your local ODFW office.

-Forest Grouse – Open season Sept.
-1 - Jan 31.
+Forest Grouse open until Jan 31.
 The forest grouse group collectively includes the Ruffed and Blue (dusky/sooty) grouse species.
-Forest grouse hunting has been very good so far this fall.
-The dry weather we experienced this spring was good for brood production and hunters can expect to find more young grouse in field this year.
-Look for grouse along the edges of timber patches during morning and evening times.
+Forest grouse hunting success has slowed as rainy and stormy weather conditions persist.
+Look for grouse along the edges of timber patches and riparian areas during morning and evening times.
+Blue grouse will begin to move towards higher elevation timber stands to winter so hunters shouldn’t overlook those habitats.
+Hunters are reporting good numbers of Blue and Ruffed grouse in the Mt.
+Hood National Forest.
 Remember that the daily bag limit is 3 of each species and possession limit is 9 of each species.

 Remember that wildlife laws state that the feathered head must be left attached while you are in the field or transporting the bird(s) home.

 ODFW would appreciate your help in obtaining important information about the health of populations grouse and mountain quail populations.
 To do so we would like the tail and one whole wing off of any grouse or mountain quail you harvest.
 Look in the 2014/15 Oregon Game Bird Regulations for specific instructions for removing wings/tails and sending them in.

 Turkey -- Staff started an emergency turkey hunt just north of Veneta.
 There were two other landowners that requested a turkey emergency hunt for properties near Marcola and Eugene.
 It is likely that turkey emergency hunts will be initiated on these properties next week.
 Only 19 hunters signed up for the Lane County emergency hunt list for turkeys this year.
 It is possible the list could be exhausted.